TronSkywalker/Condition-monitoring-system-using-machine-learning/README.md

 ### Data
 The data set examined in this project belongs to ZeMA GmbH. which has been published freely accessible on the Internet under the title "Condition monitoring of hydraulic systems Data Set".
 This dataset was presented by Helwig, Pignanelli and Schütze in [1] and all credit goes to them.
-I only forked the dataset on this platform to show my results and deserve no credit for it.

 ##### Context
 The data set addresses the condition assessment of a hydraulic test rig based on multi sensor data.
 Five fault types are superimposed with several severity grades impeding selective quantification.